StarRocks/starrocks-connector-for-apache-spark/README.md

+# StarRocks Connector for Apache Spark™

-This Connector can support reading data stored in StarRocks through Apache Spark™.
+The connector supports to read from and write to StarRocks through Apache Spark™.

 ## Upstream